 ‘Have communists infiltrated the movement?’

 In 1964 Dr. King received the Nobel Peace Prize.
 He now stood on the world stage.
 Yet it would be nearly two and a half years before he appeared again on "Meet the Press."

 It came after the "Bloody Sunday" attack on Dr. King and other peaceful marchers in Selma, Alabama, on March 7, 1965.
 The images had shocked the country, and suddenly “Meet the Press” was desperate to have the Nobel laureate on the show.
 He was scheduled to preach in San Francisco that weekend, but NBC arranged for him to be interviewed by satellite.

-While Kilpatrick played to the states-rights crowd, Spivak bore in on another subject popular with white conservatives.
+While Kilpatrick played to the states-rights crowd, another panelist bore in on a subject popular with white conservatives.

 “Dr. King," he asked, "have communists infiltrated the movement?”